tapyu/c-and-cpp-lessons/README.md

         ❯ apt-file -x search 'cpp/poppler-document.h'
         libpoppler-cpp-dev: /usr/include/poppler/cpp/poppler-document.h
         ```
         to find out which package contains that file.
-The command `dpkg -L libpoppler-cpp-dev` shows all files in this packages.
+The command `dpkg -L libpoppler-cpp-dev` shows all files in this packages. `pkg-config --list-all` can also do that, but the package is named as it is in the `.pc` (pkg-config) file, [see here][10].
 1. Some libraries may not be available as pre-packaged binaries in your distribution's repositories.
 In such cases, you can download the source code for the library and compile it yourself.
 The process generally involves running `./configure`, `make`, and `make install` commands.

 ---